Year 5

 - Black or navy shorts and a white t-shirt, or black or navy tracksuit bottoms and sweatshirts.
 Tracksuits must be plain and not have logos.

-- Properly fitting black pumps or plimsolls.
+- Properly fitting black pumps or trainers.

 - No jewellery to be worn.